soumadri/j2xq/README.markdown

 * Automatic type conversions (limited to supported types which are common between java and XDM)
 * Strong typing ensuring less errors in the code
 * Calling xquery functions from java allows easy unit testing of xquery functions by using frameworks like JUnit
-* Follows convention over configuration, so getting starte to j2xq takes very little time
+* Follows convention over configuration, so getting started with j2xq takes very little time

 How To
 ------